 except Exception as e:

-I have implemented read, write, list, and search but you can add more for an extra challenge.
+I have implemented read, write, and list, but you can add more for an extra challenge.

 We’ll also need a function to execute the tool that we call if our LLM responds with a tool use request.